 Texas Wesleyan University has a 124-credit Bachelor’s of Business Administration with an accounting major that will have students taking classes such as Cost Accounting, Auditing, and Federal Income Taxation among others.
 TWU also has a certificate program for those who already have a BBA who wish to take the Certified Public Accountant (CPA) exam.
 Students will take advanced accounting courses that are required by the Texas State Board of Public Accountancy (TSBPA) in order to sit for the CPA exam.
 Some credits can be transferred for students who are receiving the accounting certificate and received a BBA from a different college or university in the United States.

 - Tuition: $952 per credit hour

 25. Berea College

 Berea College offers students a Bachelor’s of Business Administration with an emphasis in accounting.
-For students looking to be a public accountant and take the CPA exam, getting their undergraduate degree from Berea won’t be enough, and can either extend their stay at Berea to take additional courses (some through Eastern Kentucky University) to meet the 150-hour requirement, or they can choose to pursue a master’s degree at another institution.
+For students looking to be a public accountant and take the CPA exam, Berea offers students the option to extend their undergraduate studies for an additional term or two in order to meet the 150-hour requirement and become eligible for certification.
 Admission to Berea College is highly competitive, but once in students will benefit from a phenomenal student-to-faculty ratio of 10 to 1.

 - Tuition: Free (see here)